 Original Travel has teamed up with the much loved children’s party people Sharky & George to inject some (much needed) creativity and fun into the family holiday process.

-Sardinia Family Holidays - one Mediterranean island, several world-beating family hotel destinations.
+One Mediterranean island, several world-beating family hotel destinations.

 Top of the pile is the multi-award winning Forte Village on the island's south-western coast, 45 minutes' drive from Cagliari and set in 55 acres of green parkland, fringed by a long sandy beach.
 The resort offers a choice of seven different hotels, 21 restaurants, an amazing range of facilities and infinite opportunities to have fun.
 Thanks to the chain of mountains just inland, this corner of Sardinia also enjoys a special micro-climate that means temperatures never get too extreme.
 There's really no need to leave the resort, but should you wish to spread your wings you can rent cars, mountain bikes or boats for excursions into the unspoilt interior of Sardinia or along the coast to nearby islands and beaches.